Counselling psychologist

 Discover what's on offer at your school on Apprenticeships.scot.

-Once qualified, it may be helpful to become a Chartered member of British Psychological Society (BPS) or become a member of the Division of Health Psychology.
+Once qualified, it may be helpful to become a Chartered member of British Psychological Society (BPS).
+This can strengthen your professional profile.

 Find the right course for you